Keller-Michael/ABAP_starter/README.md

 It should also be noted that this is general information.
 Since everyone is different, everyone has to find his own way based on this information.
 Of course, you don't have to do this alone.
 All ABAP developers should offer help to the best of their ability.

-## first online impressions of the programming language
+## First online impressions of the programming language

 For a first online impression, some general information on the ABAP programming language can be found in this [Wiki article](https://en.wikipedia.org/wiki/ABAP).

-## first offline impressions of the programming language
+## First offline impressions of the programming language

 In order to experience the programming language, an accompanied course is recommended.
 There are often corresponding offers for students and trainees.